PATRIC3/p3_docs/docroot/tutorial/excel_formatting/excel_formatting.md

 a.
 Once the text file downloaded from the Proteome Comparison job results has been opened in excel, select the columns of interest.
 ![Step 1](./images/image23.png)

 b.
 Once all the columns of interest have been selected, click on the Conditional Formatting button.
 This is found in the header for the excel table.
 This will open the same drop-down box.
 Click on Highlight Cell Rules.
 This will open a list.
-Click on the option that says "Equal to…"
+Click on the option that says "Equal to..."
 ![Step 2](./images/image24.png)

 c.
 In the pop-up window, type "blank" into the text box underneath the words "Formal cells that are EQUAL to" in the pop-up window.
 Click OK, and this will color the blank cells with the selected color.